-This morning I received a surprise delivery - a large pile of books which had been loaned to someone (and then forgotten about) several years ago.
+This morning I received a surprise delivery - a large pile of books which had been loaned to the aforementioned someone, several years ago.
 Amongst them was one book which I have searched the house high and low for.
 I am thrilled to have it back, I knew it was good, but it is even better than I remember.

 It is a simple soft cover A4 size book on local history, which was put together by the village hall committee for the millenium, then distributed to every household in the parish.
 It gives details of the history of Little Bunting and the villages which surround it and is full of old photographs, names and faces.
 Some people I know, some I don't, and others who are now alive in memory only.